hytechclub/web-201/EjsTemplates/PeopleListEjsCodeAlong.md

 1. Run the server, and make sure the homepage still loads along with the first person page (currently ignoring the index)

 ## Passing the JSON Person
-The goal is to have the program dynamically generate an HTML page for each person in the <a href="people.json" target="_blank">people.json</a> file.
+The goal is to have the program dynamically generate an HTML page for each person in the **people.json** file.
 To do that, it is necessary to pull the correct person object from the `people.json` array based on the index, and pass it into the template.

 >Note: The **people.json** file must be saved in the same directory as the **app.js** file